Skip to main content

 Frequently Asked Questions

-How does Connected Papers differ from traditional citation databases like Web of Science?
+How does Connected Papers differ from traditional citation databases like Web of Science or Scopus?

 Can Connected Papers replace comprehensive systematic literature reviews?

-What academic disciplines and fields does Connected Papers cover effectively?
+What academic disciplines does Connected Papers cover effectively?

-Is the Academic subscription worth it for graduate students on tight budgets?
+Is the $36/year Academic subscription worth it for graduate students?

-How current is the paper database, and how are new publications integrated?
+How current is the database and how quickly do new papers appear?

 Ready to Try Connected Papers?